Restoring June Sucker Nursery Habitat Is Essential to Recovering the Species

 2024 was focused on constructing recreation and access features in the delta and on water management in the original Provo River channel.

 Recreation facilities constructed in the delta include educational exhibits, benches, wildlife viewing tower, new trail and new Skipper Bay trailhead with parking, vault restroom and non-motorized boat ramp.
+The trail along the original channel was connected to the new Skipper Bay trail through a constructed pedestrian bridge, which creates a 3.8 mile loop.
 The delta opened to public multi-recreational use on October 26, 2024.

 An interpretive panel entitled A Nursery for Young Fish sits at the bop of a boat ramp that leads to a new delta channel with a paved trail alongside it